rickmort/matrix-react-sdk/README.md

-matrix-react-sdk for Planet Decred chat
+matrix-react-sdk for Planet Decred Chat
 ================

 This package provides the React components needed to build a Matrix web client